Function for rendering sequence index plots with ggplot2

 if

-bars of index plot are plotted with black outline; default isFALSE
+TRUEbars of index plot are plotted with black outline; default isFALSE(also acceptsNULL)- ylab

 character string specifying title of y-axis.
 If